Adding Regions and Institutions

 • a Null Region (NullRegion) that holds a set of Institutions.

 Defining these is done in the archetypes section of the code.
-This is done in a similar manner as the other archetypes previously defined, except regions and insitutions used in this tutorial come from the agents library, rather than the cycamore library.
+This is done in a similar manner as the other archetypes previously defined, except regions and institutions used in this tutorial come from the agents library, rather than the cycamore library.
+The agents library comes with Cyclus, and you can run cyclus --a to check that the archetypes are installed.

 Using the template and table below, properly fill the template with the variables listed in the table below.
 In the template, the dots represent the archetypes already defined in the simulation.